-The Hamworthy Purewell VariHeat c series of boilers are designed to be used with natural draught flues.
-Flue systems should be designed in accordance with regulations and with reference to BS 6644 and IGE/UP/10.
-These boilers are Type B23 only (air intake from ventilated plant room and discharge via vertical flue).
+The Hamworthy Purewell Variheat he series of boilers are designed to be used with natural draught flues.
+Flue systems should be designed in accordance with regulations and with reference to BS6644 and IG/UP/10.
+These boilers are type B23 only (air intake from ventilated plant room and discharged via vertical flue).
 See Fig C1.2.